nocticdr/azure-automation-runbooks/README.md

 ## Additional Information

 ### Parallel
 In addition to the above, the script will start or stop the resources in parallel and not consecutively.
+This ensures that resources are available quickly at a specific time.
+If there are resources which have a dependency on each other, you will need to add specific schedules for the script to start your resources accordingly.

+E.g. A database server could have a tag of MON_FRI_0800 for it to turn on at 08:00AM and an dependent application server could have a tag of MON_FRI_0830 for it to turn on at 08:30AM.
+Same logic applies when shutting down resources.

 ### Background Job
 Very often there are issues with Azure taking longer than usual to start or stop VMs.
 This causes the script to run for a longer time, consuming a lot of job minutes.
 Because of this, I've added an -AsJob parameter when starting or stopping the resources so as to run the task as a background job.